 Date approved June 2021

-Review /Content updated date May 2025 (Updated Zone movement details)
+Review /Content updated date January 2024 (updated Te Reo titles & formatting)

 Document owner Human Resources

-Crown Counsel Zone Descriptors
+Crown Counsel Zones

-The Crown Counsel zone descriptors below provide general guidance on the factors that are considered when considering zone placement for counsel and can be used to inform individual work and development priorities in performance plans.
+The Crown Counsel zone descriptors below provide general guidance on the factors that are considered when considering zone placement for counsel and can be used to inform individual work and development priorities in performance plans ('My Plan').
 There will be variances between groups as to the type of work conducted and the emphasis or weight given to the different skills and experience which is required for each group.
 The level of responsibility and accountability increases as counsel move up to the next zone - as does the complexity and/or the political sensitivity of the matters that counsel become responsible for.
 There is an acknowledgement that counsel will often be already conducting aspects of work, taking responsibility for matters and conducting themselves in a manner commensurate to counsel at the next level up, however, any movement through the zones will be assessed individually on merit and in accordance with Crown Law's policy on Crown Counsel zone movements.
-If any changes to the position description and the zone descriptors become necessary to take account of changes in Crown Law's operational requirements, these will be discussed with counsel prior to implementation.
+If any changes to the position description and the zone descriptors become necessary to take account of changes in Crown Laws' operational requirements, these will be discussed with counsel prior to implementation.